sourcemeta/learnjsonschema.com/content/2020-12/meta-data/readOnly.markdown

 ---
 keyword: "readOnly"
 signature: "Boolean"
+value: This keyword must be set to a boolean value
 summary: "This keyword indicates that the value of the instance is managed exclusively by the owning authority, and attempts by an application to modify the value of this property are expected to be ignored or rejected by that owning authority."
 kind: [ "annotation" ]
 instance: [ "any" ]